jloucel/Elm/README.md

   |> genManyTriangles order
  ```

-Here we can see that genPolys is taking in three integer values and returning a list of Svg Msg, polygons which we have defined as Triangles.
+Here we see that genPolys is taking in three integer values and returning a list of Svg Msg, polygons which we have defined as Triangles.
 At each fractal order we have to build up a list of polygons, so we start by generating the initial triangle and inserting this triangle into genManyTriangles along with the order.
 Let's look at genInitialPoins:

 ```javascript
 -- generates the initial points of the fractal